cisco/xr-telemetry-m2m-web/m2m.md

 Once the server has been started, commands can be entered on the server's stdin, and responses will appear on the server's stdout.
 Note that by default, the server will not echo input on the terminal, the `-e` option can be passed to turn local echo on.

 Note that IOS-XR supports at most 8 instances of the JSON-RPC server running concurrently.
+However, this requires 8 separate SSH connections.
+A user wishing to have that many simultaneous SSH sessions will have to increase the number of permitted sessions via the following configuration:

+    (config)#vty-pool default 0 8

 The following example illustrates starting the server and a simple request and response exchange: